Welcome to Bumblebees Class!

 For young children it is important that they are made to feel safe and secure.
 This is aided by each child having a 'key person' who builds a positive relationship with the child and their family.

-Our themes for the Summer Terms will be 'Commotion in the ocean' followed by 'Heroes and Heroines' after half term.
+Our themes for the Autumn Terms will be 'Ourselves, feeling and emotions' followed by 'Festivals and celebrations' after half term.

 Feedback from our recent Early writing workshop was extremely positive.
 Parental comments included: